 The shocking deaths of two teens provide clues to what goes wrong in fatal food allergy reactions.
-[From the Summer 2006 edition of Allergic Living.]

-WHEN news surfaced that 15-year-old Christina Desforges of Saguenay, Quebec, had died of what appeared to be an anaphylactic reaction to a kiss from a boyfriend who had eaten a peanut butter sandwich, the story travelled from Canada to Mexico to South Africa and on to Europe.
+WHEN news surfaced that 15-year-old Christina Desforges of Saguenay, Quebec, had died of what appeared to be an anaphylactic reaction to a kiss from a boyfriend who had eaten a peanut butter sandwich, the story traveled from Canada to Mexico to South Africa and on to Europe.

 The reason for the media interest was simple: it seemed incredible that death could come from the tiny amount of peanut encountered in a kiss.
 Not only that, but the young man had eaten his sandwich about nine hours before the kissing started.

 The investigation into Christina’s death in November, 2005 is raising questions about whether anaphylaxis and the kiss were to blame – or, at least, solely to blame.
 In early March, Coroner Michel Miron told the Quebec media that Christina did not die from peanut exposure through a kiss, but added that he had further tests to complete.